Mary Fran Myers Scholarship

-Hazards practitioners, students, and researchers with a strong commitment to disaster management and mitigation and who reside outside North America and the Caribbean are eligible to enter.
+Hazards practitioners, students, and researchers with a strong commitment to disaster management and mitigation and who reside in North America and the Caribbean are eligible to enter.
 Eligibility is based on current residence, not citizenship.
-Applicants from in North America and the Caribbean will be eligible for the scholarship in 2014.
+Applicants from outside North America and the Caribbean will be eligible for the scholarship in 2015.

 The Natural Hazards Center staff and the family of Mary Fran Myers would like to thank the numerous individuals who have contributed to the scholarship fund.
 Due to their generosity, scholarships will be awarded in Mary Fran's name for many years.

 The Mary Fran Myers Scholarship was made possible by generous contributions from numerous individual donors as well as support from the Association of State Floodplain Managers, the Extension Disaster Education Network, the Public Entity Risk Institute, the U.S. Geological Survey, and the Red River, North Dakota, High School Classroom Teachers Association, and the authors and editors of the Social Vulnerability to Disasters textbook.

 Request for Contributions - Mary Fran Myers Scholarship Fund